 All Categories

-We may disclose the following consumers’ personal information to the following categories of third parties:
+We may disclose the following consumers’ personal information to the following categories of nonaffiliated parties:

 All Categories

-The CCPA provides California residents, or a person registered with the California Secretary of State that a California resident authorizes to act on their behalf, with specific rights regarding their personal information.
+The CCPA provides California residents, or a person registered with the California Secretary of State that a California resident authorizes to act on their behalf ("authorized agent"), with specific rights regarding their personal information.
 This section describes your CCPA rights and explains how to exercise those rights and how to make a verifiable request.

 Right to Know and Access Your Information